ASquidboi/asquidboi/README.md

 ## Quote of the Day*

-> "Breaking news, an orange with a blonde wig is now the president"
+> "Breaking news, an racist orange with a blonde wig is now the president"
 > <br>
 >  -Me